photography | ongoing

-While the Internet can seem like a place disconnected from our physical world, much of the activity that occurs there deeply affects how we feel about things outside of it.
-Modern technology very often makes women dissatisfied with what they see in the mirror.
-Using different beauty apps, we could smooth out, contour our faces, whiten our teeth, add a few inches in height, make our eyes bigger, select different lips, and use many more of the options.
-You only need a few simple steps, then you can get a perfect body!
+While the Internet can seem like a place disconnected from the physical world, much of the activity that occurs there deeply affects how people feel outside of it.
+In the age of social media, where selfhood is effaced by self-promotion, and the glorification of digital beauty undermines the truthfulness of real self-expression, women very often become dissatisfied with what they see in the mirror.
+Modern technology provides women with tools that allow them to quickly create dream digital image of themselves.
+Using various beauty applications, they can smooth, contour their faces, whiten their teeth, add a few centimeters of height, enlarge their eyes, choose different mouths, and use many other options.

-In this series, I try to challenge our trust of digitally constructed imagery in the context of our post-photographic era.
-The images are inspired by the failures and bugs in popular beauty apps, where unnatural bodies distort.
-I used photography as a starting point, alongside digital tools to create an expressive project that is inspired by my conflicting attraction and aversion to images of beautiful women.
-My work is both a critique and celebration of ongoing progress in contemporary technology and culture.
-I try to describe this phenomenon using my own visual alphabet – very intense, grotesque and surreal.
-Digitally edited images can serve as aspirational fantasies and occasionally they even can have a positive impact – when they are just effects of joyful entertainment.
-But is the game in which “your body is a battleground” can be truly enjoyable?
-The phrase from Barbara Kruger’s iconic work has just as much resonance today as it did a quarter-century ago.
+In the „Body Editor” series, Ewa Doroszenko tries to challenge our trust of digitally constructed imagery in the context of the post-photographic era.
+The project was inspired by the failures and bugs in the popular beauty apps, where unnatural bodies get distorted.
+Doroszenko used photography as a starting point, alongside digital tools to create an expressive project that is both a critique and a celebration of the ongoing progress in contemporary technology and culture.